 Users report that the new iPhone 12, whether mini, Pro or Pro Max, loses up to 30 percent of its charge, even at night, without any action on the screen.

-post in Apple’s discussion forum now fills 136 pages with comments and has been seen by almost 160,000 users.
-There are also comparable reports elsewhere about the rapid deterioration of the iPhone 12 battery: on Reddit (
+A post in Apple’s discussion forum now fills 136 pages with comments and has been seen by almost 160,000 users.
+There are also comparable reports elsewhere about the rapid deterioration of the iPhone 12 battery: on Reddit ( 1, 2, 3) and in the MacRumors forum.

 Some of the iPhone owners have gone so far as to get the SIM card in the new iPhone removed or deactivated (in the case of eSIM) and thus counteracted rapid battery deterioration.